 ▣ 3.1 Diagnosis.

 ⧈ 3.1.1 Overview.
-Diagnosis.
-It is well known that diagnosing muscle conditions is challenging and especially IBM, because it is quite rare, and because the symptoms it presents are often quite varied.
+Diagnosing muscle conditions is challenging and especially IBM, because it is quite rare, and because the symptoms it presents are often quite varied.

 ⚀ This webpage will not focus on diagnosis.
 Diagnosis of IBM is a long, complicated process usually involving seeing several doctors and having numerous tests done.
 It is counterproductive to try to diagnose yourself using web pages or information from the Internet.
 Diagnosis is a job for medical specialists.

 ⚀ After going through the process myself and talking to other patients, the best advice I can give is that you must be patient and keep advocating for yourself.
-Diagnosis is not "black-and-white," and it is important not to give up as you move through the process.
-The average case takes five years to diagnose, and initially, incorrect diagnoses are often made.
+Diagnosis is not “black-and-white,” and it is important not to give up as you move through the process.
 Be clear in your descriptions of your symptoms, keep good records and remember that a correct diagnosis is essential as it maps out what to expect in the future.

 ⚀ More information on the diagnosis of IBM can be found here: Johns Hopkins Medicine

 ⧈ 3.1.2 Diagnosis video from the Johns Hopkins Myositis Center.